 The real reason you’ll want to keep this card long-term is because of the perks and benefits that it offers, which are great for the casual Delta flyer.
 Let’s take a closer look at those.

 First Checked Bag Free

 Just for having the Gold Delta SkyMiles Card you get a first checked bag free, which would otherwise cost $30 one-way per person:

 - This benefit is limited to the primary cardmember and anyone traveling on the same reservation with them (up to nine people)

 - You don’t have to pay for your flight with your Delta Amex, though you do need to have your SkyMiles number in the reservation

 - Only valid for travel on Delta and Delta Connection

 This is a great value, given that you’ll usually pay $60 per person roundtrip for a checked bag.
-So if you’re traveling with someone then you’re looking at $120 roundtrip in fees, which more than covers the annual fee on the card.
+If you’re traveling with someone then you’re looking at $120 roundtrip in savings, which more than covers the annual fee on the card.